amazing-jay/active_webhook/README.md

 ## Requirements

-Active Webhook supports (_but does not require_) Rails 5+ and various queuing and delivery technologies (e.g. sidekiq, faraday, etc.).
+Active Webhook supports (_but does not require_) Rails 5+ and various queuing and delivery technologies (e.g. Sidekiq, Faraday, etc.).

 ## Download and Installation